-In April 2011, the European Commission (EC) commenced an investigation of numerous parties including the Bank, along with certain affiliates, including the Company, concerning the availability of market information regarding Credit Default Swaps (CDS) trading.
-Deutsche Bank is cooperating with the investigation.
-On July 1, 2013, the EC issued a Statement of Objections (the SO) against the Bank, including the Company, Markit Group Limited (Markit), the International Swaps and Derivatives Association, Inc. (ISDA), and twelve other banks alleging anti-competitive conduct under Article 101 of the Treaty on the Functioning of the European Union (TFEU) and Article 53 of the European Economic Area Agreement (the EEA Agreement).
+On July 1, 2013, the European Commission issued a Statement of Objections (the SO) against the Bank, including the Company, Markit Group Limited (Markit), the International Swaps and Derivatives Association, Inc. (ISDA), and twelve other banks alleging anti-competitive conduct under Article 101 of the Treaty on the Functioning of the European Union (TFEU) and Article 53 of the European Economic Area Agreement (the EEA Agreement).
 The SO sets forth preliminary conclusions of the EC that (i) attempts by two exchanges to enter the market for exchange traded unfunded credit derivatives were foreclosed by improper collective action in the period from 2006 through 2009, and (ii) the conduct of Markit, ISDA, the Bank and the twelve other banks constituted a single and continuous infringement of Article 101 TFEU and Article 53 EEA.
-If the EC finally concludes that infringement occurred, it may seek to impose fines and other remedial measures on the

-Bank, Markit, ISDA and the twelve other banks.
-The Bank, along with certain affiliates, including the Company, expects to file a response contesting the EC's preliminary conclusions during 2013.
+If the EC finally concludes that infringement occurred, it may seek to impose fines and other remedial measures on the Bank, Markit, ISDA and the twelve other banks.
+The Bank, along with certain affiliates, including the Company, filed a response contesting the EC's preliminary conclusions in January 2014.